 For the connection to very fast speed networks of subscribers in MDUs, several types of indoor optical cables can be used.
-Depending on the place where these cabling systems are to be installed, we can distinguish between two main categories of indoor cables: those to be run along the walls, with the use of gluing, stapling or pulling techniques and those to be installed inside walls.
+Depending on the place where these cabling systems are to be installed, we can distinguish between two main categories of indoor cables: those to be run along the walls,and those to be installed inside walls.
 In the first category are included indoor drop cables with small diameters, fire performance and reduced bend radii enabling simple and reliable connections such as Droptic® LM1 or LM1L.

 As for optical cables designed for an installation inside walls, there are three different cabling solutions : riser cables, plenum cables and also drop cables.
 Riser cables, as their name indicates, are fibre optic vertical cables developed for installation inside technical ducts or conduits passing from one floor to another and serving the entire building.
 Riser cables are also known by the acronym CMR which comes from Communications Multipurpose Cable.

 Plenum cables on the other hand, are installed in spaces intended for the air circulation such as heating, ventilation or air conditioning (HVAC).
 These cabling solutions are to be run between a false and a structural ceiling or, in some cases, between a structural floor and a raised floor.
 Because of their exposition to air circulation and to prevent the risk of fire propagation in case of a fire starting, plenum cables have a higher fire rating than riser cables.